erelsop/obrowse/README.md

 - **Browser Session Recording:** Record browser sessions into video files, useful for bug reporting and tutorials.
 - **Proxy Support:** Specify a proxy server for the browser session, aiding in testing geo-specific content or privacy-focused browsing.
 - **Configuration File Support:** Use a configuration file to save commonly used settings, streamlining the process of initiating browser sessions.
+- **Integrated Testing:** Run automated browser tests using Jest or Mocha directly through the CLI.
+This feature allows users to specify a testing framework and test files for automated testing alongside their web browsing tasks.

 For detailed usage instructions and available options, refer to the command-line help accessible via `obrowse --help`.